WASasquatch/was-node-suite-comfyui/README.md

 ## Installing on Colab
 Create a new cell and add the following code, then run the cell.

-  - `git clone https://github.com/WASasquatch/was-node-suite-comfyui /content/ComfyUI/custom_nodes/`
+  - `!git clone https://github.com/WASasquatch/was-node-suite-comfyui /content/ComfyUI/custom_nodes/`
   - Restart Colab Runtime (don't disconnect)
     - Tools will be located in the WAS Suite menu.